-Rachel makes this Rasam on their Southern Indian Cookery classes and serve with idlis and coconut chutney.
+Rachel makes this Rasam on her Southern Indian Cookery classes, and serves it with idlis and coconut chutney.

 Soupy Tomato Dhal

 thumb of fresh ginger, peeled and finely chopped

 2 garlic cloves, finely chopped

 50g red split lentils

 1 tsp turmeric